kingdom-building-ministries/kbm-static-site/blog/_posts/2014-08-30-why-sabbath.md

 “Remember to observe the Sabbath day by keeping it holy.
 You have six days for your ordinary work, but the seventh day is a Sabbath day of rest dedicated to the Lord your God.”
 (Exodus 20:8-9a, NLT)

-He had rescued them from slavery, from no rest, from only work.
+He had rescued them from slavery, from *no rest*, from *only work*.
 Freedom meant learning to trust in the God who had rescued them, to trust His calendar, to trust His gifts.

 In modern westernized culture, we have a difficult time balancing recreation and work, too easily tilting to one side or the other.
 It is important to note that the other six days of the week are a part of the rhythm of Sabbath.
 We have time specifically for working; these are days of being faithful with the work of our hands and of trusting that a rest is coming.